Top Quantitative Funds 2026: Global and China Rankings

 Cite this chapter

 Zhang, Wayland (2026).
-Background: Top Quantitative Hedge Funds.
+Top Quantitative Funds 2026: Renaissance, Citadel, Two Sigma & DeepSeek Parent High-Flyer.
 In AI Quantitative Trading: From Zero to One. https://waylandz.com/quant-book-en/Top-Quant-Funds

 @incollection{zhang2026quant_Top_Quant_Funds,